gsinclair/whitestone/doc/whitestone.markdown

 The `test` method seen in lines 7--10 is an important part of a custom test.
-It associates a label (`dob`) with an assertion (`Eq person.dob, dob`), which allows Attest to provide a helpful error message if that assertion fails.
+It associates a label (`dob`) with an assertion (`Eq person.dob, dob`), which allows Whitestone to provide a helpful error message if that assertion fails.

 Custom assertions may seem tricky at first, but they're easy enough and definitely worthwhile.
 In the tests for [my geometry project][rgeom] there are